The Sixth Gun: The Grey Witch

 In a flashback, we learn that the Grey Witch serves the Great Wyrms, ancient creatures from the dawn of time.
-They caused humans untold suffering, and it was this suffering that first called the Six into existence.
-The first time the humans remade the world, they tried to remake the world without the Great Wyrms, but they had managed to burrow themselves deep into the roots of creation.
+They caused humans untold suffering, and it was this suffering that first brought the Six into existence.
+The first time the humans remade the world, they tried to remake it without the Great Wyrms, but they managed to burrow themselves deep into the roots of creation.
 Each time the world is remade, they fade from it a little more, but since humanity no longer remembers them, the recreation of the world is too inarticulate to precisely weed them out entirely.
-The Grey Witch seeks to remake a world with the Great Wyrms returned to their former strength.
+The Grey Witch seeks to remake a world in which the Great Wyrms have returned to their former strength.

 Hell and High Water

 The Grey Witch begins to recreate the world.
 Becky and Drake pursue her into the Devil's Workshop.

 Boot Hill

-Drake realizes it was he that remade the world the first time and ever since he has been bound to the Six, recalled to life every time the Six are summoned back into existence.
-Everytime the world has been remade, it is corrupted by the selfish desires of the person remaking it.
+Drake realizes it was he who remade the world the first time, and ever since he has been bound to the Six, recalled to life every time the Six are summoned back into existence.
+Every time the world is remade, it's corrupted by the selfish desires of the person remaking it.
 The last time the world was remade, Drake attempted to make something that could undo the power of the Six—he created Becky.
 In the final battle, Becky takes hold of creation and remakes the world one last time.
-To prevent the world being corrupted by her own desires, she unmakes herself in the process.
+To prevent the world from being corrupted by her own desires, she unmakes herself in the process.